 When Emily looked out the window again, she didn’t see mud, but a flood of merging rainwater.
 The Beetle continued on the path as if on a log flume.
 Where was that next exhilarating drop?
 The path intensified and the door refused to open against the pressing force of the stream.

 Emily curled up in her seat and prepared for the crash.
-The nose of the bug hit hard and shook her violently inside the tight cabin.
-There was a strange buoyancy to the collision however.
+The nose of the beetle hit hard and shook her violently inside the tight cabin.
+There was a strange buoyancy to the collision, however.
 Emily opened her eyes, surprised that she was still alive.
 Her whole body was throbbing with pain and her vision blurred from the vibration her brain had endured.
 She leaned back and closed her eyes again, releasing the tension of her limbs.
 The car settled and bobbed to the rhythm of the clattering rain.
 That’s when she heard voices.

 Someone knocked on her window and opened her door.
 “Miss, are you okay?”
 Feeling disoriented, Emily focused her vision on the elderly man as he patiently waited for her to respond.
-He was standing in knee high water, holding an umbrella.
+He was standing in knee-high water, holding an umbrella.
 Her mind quickened and she surveyed her surroundings.
 The little bug had landed in the fountain of the town square, and it was surrounded by crowds of curious onlookers.
 She sat up to make sure her bones were still aligned and her limbs able to move.
 “Yes, I think so,” she finally answered.
-The gentleman smiled and reached out hand to carefully help her out of the car.
+The gentleman smiled and reached out a hand to carefully help her out of the car.
 An ambulance arrived, shortly followed by a news team.

 Cameras flashed and the news team was held at bay.
 Emily’s Beetle in flight became big news in the small town, and she was celebrated as a miracle.
 She had survived Hell’s Steep during the heaviest rain season of the century, and the knot of the red tape that had prevented the city plans for a new road was quickly untangled.
 The larger mystery about the car crash was presented in the next day’s morning paper, however.
 The photographer had captured a strange development to the story.
 On the front page photo, he had caught the moment the tow truck driver mysteriously handed the victim a red rose.